Domain Provider – NameCheap

 My monthly website hosting is through Surfside Web.
 They’re local to me, but I’ve had better service for less money than the original national provider I started with.
+You can also opt for annual billing.
+This likely at least $10/month.

 I manage my website content in WordPress.
 There is no additional charge for this.
 If you’re starting a new website, ask your hosting provider for help or tutorials.